SD › Melbourne › When to Go

 When is the best time to visit Melbourne?

-- Best Time to Visit Melbourne: October to mid-December, March, and April.
+The best time to visit Melbourne is either in March, April, or October to mid-December.
 These months generally offer sunny weather while avoiding the mid-summer heat and the Australian school holiday crowds.
+Also, since they fall in the shoulder season, hotel rates are lower and crowds are smaller.

 - Best Time for Good Weather: Late October to mid-April.